Acid Mass – Worship Review

 The Seventh Sin, Disrelish:

-There is nothing to disrelish within the musical spectrum of Acid Mass and his album, Worship.
+Nothing to disrelish within the musical spectrum of Acid Mass and his album, Worship.
+Therefore, this concludes Acid Mass and his album, Worship review.

 10. Dying Breath